patch/lingua-stem-unine-pm5/README.md

     Country codes such as `cz` for the Czech Republic are not supported, nor are IETF language tags such as `fa-AF` or `fa-IR`.

+- aggressive

+    When set to true, aggressive stemmers will be used when available.
+By default, light stemmers are used when there or multiple options.

+    ```perl
+    $stemmer->aggressive(1);
+    ```

 ## Methods

 - stem